schedule

 A living trust is a vehicle for managing only the assets you put inside it.
 It’s going to exist while you live and after you die.
 A will provides for what happens to your assets after you die, and only goes into effect at that time.

 The biggest advantage to a living trust is that it allows your assets to skip the lengthy, costly probate process.
 A living trust can also hold assets, for example, if you want your children to receive money on their 25th, 30th and 35th birthdays, you can set up your trust to do that.
-Your estate planning lawyer in Bloomington IL, from Pioletti Pioletti & Nichols can explain more benefits of a living trust to you.
+Your estate planning lawyer can explain more benefits of a living trust to you.

 Not all of your assets may be owned by the trust.
 These include life insurance policies and some retirement accounts.
 If you forget to retitle your assets such as bank accounts, vehicles and your home into the name of the trust, they may still have to go through probate.
 If you rely solely on a trust, without a will, any assets left out of the trust will be disbursed to your heirs according to state law.
 Setting up a living trust can also feel prohibitively expensive.

 Many people choose themselves to be the trustee of their living trust.
 This allows them to control their assets during their lifetime.
 However, they can also name friends, relatives or law firms as their trustee.
-If you name yourself the trustee, an estate planning lawyer in Bloomington IL may advise you to choose at least one backup trustee to take over when you die.
+If you name yourself the trustee, we may advise you to choose at least one backup trustee to take over when you die.

 You should definitely have a will.
-Many times, an estate planning lawyer in Bloomington IL, might advise a “pour over will,” which directs assets to pour over into the trust after your death.
+Many times, your lawyer might advise a “pour over will,” which directs assets to pour over into the trust after your death.
 This protects all your assets from probate.
-Your Pioletti Pioletti & Nichols attorney can help you draft the right will for your particular situation.
+At Pioletti Pioletti & Nichols, we can help you draft the right will for your particular situation.

-Do You Still Need a Power of Attorney?
+Do I Still Need a Power of Attorney?

 Even if you name someone else as the trustee of your living trust, you should also draft a power of attorney, giving someone the legal right to handle your finances for you in the event you’re incapacitated due to illness or injury.
 These two people can be the same person for simplicity’s sake.